Alternative Approaches

 (add-hook 'gnus-summary-mode-hook 'gnus-pick-mode)

-is run in pick minor mode buffers.
+gnus-pick-mode-hook is run in pick minor mode buffers.

-If gnus-mark-unpicked-articles-as-read
+If gnus-mark-unpicked-articles-as-read is non-nil, mark

 all unpicked articles as read.
-The default is nil
+The default is nil.

 The summary line format in pick mode is slightly different from the